-EN - An intimate and revelatory portrait of an influential artist, Anton Corbijn Inside Out, is the product of more than two years filming by director Klaartje Quirijns, whose close personal relationship with Anton allows her unprecedented access to both the man and his work.
+EN - An intimate and revealing portrait of the influential artist, Anton Corbijn Inside Out is the product of more than two years filming by director Klaartje Quirijns, whose close personal relationship with her subject allows her unprecedented access to both the man and his work.

 |Title||Anton Corbijn Inside Out|

 |Original title||Anton Corbijn Inside Out|

 |Photography||Martijn van Broekhuizen, Diderik Evers|

 |Editing||Boris Gerrets N.C.E.|

 |Sound format||Jos ten Klooster|

 |Supported by||The Netherlands Film Fund, CoBo Fund, Irish Film Board and the Flanders Audiovisual Fund (VAF)|

 Documentary producers from the Dutch-speaking part of Benelux – The Netherlands and Flanders – will be teaming up this Wednesday to pitch the region as an attractive co-production partner.
 The event marks the first joint outing for the two producers’ associations, DPN (Documentary Producers Netherlands) and Flanders Doc.
 Among other things, the presentation, which is part of the IDFA Forum, will look at funding opportunities available in both The Netherlands and Flanders.